Energy Matters

 In this context, the magazine was founded by two undergraduates at the Cambridge University Engineering Department, Richard Davies and Andrew Bud.
 They secured funding from the Engineering Department which agreed to supply materials and printing services.
 The first edition ran to 52 pages, and 500 copies were distributed free throughout the University immediately after the Union Society debate.
-Thanks to the support of one of the Department's professors, Sir William Hawthorne, an expert in energy conservation, the magazine carried an introduction specially provided by the Duke of Edinburgh (see image).
+Thanks to the support of one of the Department's professors, Sir William Hawthorne, an expert in energy conservation, the magazine carried an introduction specially provided by Prince Philip, Duke of Edinburgh.